openthread/openthread/src/cli/README.md

 The DNS server IP can be an IPv4 address, which will be synthesized to an IPv6 address using the preferred NAT64 prefix from the network data.

-> Note: The command will return `InvalidState` when the DNS server IP is an IPv4 address and the preferred NAT64 prefix is unavailable.
+> Note: The command will return `InvalidState` when the DNS server IP is an IPv4 address but the preferred NAT64 prefix is unavailable.

 ```bash
 > dns resolve example.com 8.8.8.8